rse/astq/README.md

   Example: `depth() <= 3`

 - `pos(): Number`:<br/>
-  Return position of current node among sibling (counting from 1 first the first sibling).
+  Return position of current node among sibling (counting from 1 for the first sibling).
   Example: `pos() == 2`

 - `nth(pos: Number): Boolean`:<br/>
-  Check whether position of current node among sibling is `pos` (counting from 1 fir the first sibling).
+  Check whether position of current node among sibling is `pos` (counting from 1 for the first sibling).
 Negative values for `pos` count from the last sibling backward, i.e., `-1` is the last sibling.
   Example: `nth(3)`